The Jins: Etymology

+The visual representation of this etymology is integrated into the cover art of their 2017 self-titled debut album, The Jins, which features an illustration of a pigeon.

 History

-The Jins formed in Vancouver, British Columbia in 2014 when Ben Larsen and Jamie Warnock began performing together.
-Larsen later met Hudson Partridge while both were studying animation, and the three established the bands lineup in 2015.
-According to the group, the bands name was inspired by pigeons."When I moved to Vancouver, I lived in the Downtown Eastside in a really ratty old apartment.
-There were pigeons everywhere down there and I felt like I could relate to them, since they live in our city amongst us but they're not really a part of our culture." -Larsen as quoted by The RunnerIn 2017, they released their eponymous first album, The Jins on Bandcamp In 2019, they released their EP, Death Wish.
+In 2017, they released their eponymous first album, The Jins on Bandcamp In 2019, they released their EP, Death Wish.
 On May 18, 2022, their single "Metro" peaked at #2 on the Canadian Breaking Alt chart.
 In 2023, they released their album It's a Life, produced by Dave Genn and mixed by Adam Kasper, with 604 Records.
 They released their 2024 single "Crutch" under the same record label.
-"Crutch" also peaked at #2 on the Canadian Breaking Alt chart on November 7, 2024.
-They have toured North America as supporting acts for artists including Buckcherry, Hockey Dad, and Rare Americans.
+"Crutch" also peaked at #2 on the Canadian Breaking Alt chart on chart.
+The Jins have been a supporting act for artists including Buckcherry, Hockey Dad, and Rare Americans.

-Musical Style

-The Jins' music style has been likened to that of Nirvana, Weezer, and the Strokes.
-They have also been described as various genres including grunge and punk The Jins have described their own sound as "fun rock."
-Their EP, Deathwish has been characterized as having grungy sound.
-Their 2023 album, It's a Life was seen by some as a shift in the band's sound.
-It has been described as having a poppier, more diverse range of sounds while having more introspective lyrics when compared to their earlier work.

 Discography

 As per their Bandcamp and 604 Records.